-The short: This is without a doubt the best looking platformer I’ve played yet.
-Super Lucky’s Tale is just such a bright and wonderful looking game that you can’t help but feel a bit more happy while playing it.
+The short: This is without a doubt the best-looking platformer I’ve played yet.
+Super Lucky’s Tale is just such a bright and wonderful looking game that you can’t help but feel a bit happier while playing it.
 The colours are vibrant and the edges are sharp.
 It’s a kids game, no doubt, and they arguably care less about graphics than some of us adults do.
 But playing this game on your Xbox One X and 4K/HDR TV just feels like it validates your purchase of those pricey devices.

 It’s just a shame there are only 4 worlds and you’ll have run through all of them in no time at all.

-The sound direction is perfect for this type of game: The background music is often uplifting, lucky’s cheerful expressions makes it sound as if he’s enjoying himself and I’m genuinely addicted to the sound effect of collection coins.
-They also used the famous mumbling sounds that have become somewhat iconic since the days of banjo-kazooie, but to great effect.
+The sound direction is perfect for this type of game: The background music is often uplifting, lucky’s cheerful expressions makes it sound as if he’s enjoying himself and I’m genuinely addicted to the sound effect of collecting coins.
+They also used the famous mumbling sounds that have become somewhat iconic since the days of Banjo-Kazooie, but to great effect.